neener/jekyll-learn-backup/_posts/2017-09-06-react_redux_flow.markdown

 Actions and Reducers are coupled nicely and only take a few rounds to understand how they interact and then effect the View/App.

-Say we wants to to CRUD some items, our reducers would handle this.
-We would need to give it an default state of an empty array.
-Then it would hand adding items, updating and item, and removing an item.
+Say we want to CRUD some items, our reducers would handle this.
+We would need to give it a default state of an empty array.
+Then it would handle adding items, updating an item, and removing an item.
 You can think of your reducers as a controller (in Rails).

 An action is an object that returns a type and an item.
-In action you use all your services to dispatch.
+In actions you use all your services to dispatch.
 Then you use all your actions inside of your components.

 So if you have something like 'SET_ITEM' in your reducer, it is going to find the match in your actions and run through the dispatch method in your actions.

 Another hurdle was routing.
-Redux provides a tools called react-router-redux.
+Redux provides a tool called react-router-redux.
 This [blog](https://blog.marvelapp.com/managing-the-url-in-a-redux-app/) took me through the steps of how to use the router.

 'With react-router-redux the location state is kept in your redux store as plain object.
 This means you can inject location information with connect as you would any other state.
-The LOCATION_CHANGE action is dispatched when the URL changes so you can listen for this in your reducers.
+The LOCATION_CHANGE action is dispatched when the URL changes so you can listen for this in your reducers.'

-'
-React-router-redux gives you host of methods to use for routing, like Link, Browser Router, Provider, Route, and gives you acces to 'history'.
+React-router-redux gives you a host of methods to use for routing, like Link, Browser Router, Provider, Route, and gives you acces to 'history'.

 This confused me for a while, but it turns out that is just a poorly named library.